Probiotics have received a lot of press lately, and it is claimed that they can do so much for the body, way beyond gut health.

 The study further suggests “Green tea catechins, notably EGCG, seem to be poorly absorbed in the intestines mostly due to there not being a transporter that takes them up from the gut into the body.”

-There are also studies which suggest Green tea may lead to liver problems, and Health Canada has recently changed its stance on the safety of products using Green Tea extract.
+There are also studies that suggest Green tea may lead to liver problems, and Health Canada has recently changed its stance on the safety of products using Green Tea extract.

 But remember, as the Bio X4 site says, all individuals are unique and results will vary!!